tyler-cromwell/Retina/README.md

 The name comes from the part of the Human brain responsible for vision and learning.

 ## Project Hierarchy
+- `data` - Permanent and temporary data used for detection and recognition.
 - `modules` - Internal data models and helper functions.
 - `settings` - Hardware specific settings for each of my machines.
 - `tools` - Various tools for working with Cerebrum.